powersurge360/trivia_app/README.md

 ###  Native

 * Copy `dotenv` to `.env`
+* Edit `.env` as necessary to point it at your local development servers
 * Run `bin/setup`
 * Once everything has been installed, use `bin/dev` to run the tailwind build process, the sidekiq job queue, and the rails server in three different processes.
   * Alternatively, you can run these commands directly with `bin/rails s`, `bin/rails tailwindcss:watch`, and `bin/sidekiq` in three separate terminal instances